EconoDLT/RestakingDynamics/README.md

-# Financial Dynamics of Liquid Restaking
+# Financial Dynamics and Interconnected Risk of Liquid Restaking
 **DeFi, Restaking Protocols, and Layered Risks across Interconnected Protocols and Blockchains**

-This repository contains the collected data, the R code used, further explanations and clarifications for the research paper that analyzes the dynamics of the liquid restaking market.
+This repository contains the collected data, the R code used, further explanations and clarifications for the following research paper that analyzes the dynamics of the liquid restaking market:

+[CITATION + arXiv Link]

+[ABSTRACT (Italic)
+KEY WORDS (Bold)]

 **Related Skills/Knowledge:** Distributed Systems, Econometrics, Financial Modelling, Crypto-Economic Security (Part of Network Security for Blockchains), Risk Analysis, Attack Simulation.

----

-## [REDACTED - PAPER TITLE]

-`{CITATION]`

-[ABSTRACT - KEY WORDS]

----

 ## Repository Structure